ANS is committed to advancing, fostering, and promoting the development and application of nuclear sciences and technologies to benefit society.

 Technical Session|Panel

 Successful siting of nuclear facilities relies not only on technical excellence but also on meaningful collaboration with local communities.
-This panel brings together experts and practitioners to discuss best practices and real-world experiences in collaboration-based siting and community engagement.
+This panel brings together experts and practitioners to discuss best practices and real-world experiences in community engagement and collaboration-based siting.
 Panelists will explore strategies for fostering open dialogue, addressing community concerns, and building long-term partnerships that support project success.
 Attendees will gain insights into effective engagement models, lessons learned from recent projects, and the evolving role of transparency and trust in the siting process.
-Join us for a dynamic conversation on how young professionals can contribute to positive relationships between the nuclear sector and the communities it serves.
+Join us for a dynamic conversation on how young professionals can help strengthen relationships between the nuclear sector and the communities it serves.

 To join the conversation, you must be logged in and registered for the meeting.